cartheur/ideal/README.md

 As the agent develops, it constructs abstract possibilities of interaction (composite interactions) that it can enact with reference to the reactive part.
 From the agent's cognitive point of view (the proactive part), the reactive part appears as an _abstract environment_ -- abstracted away from the real environment by the agent itself.
 Line 1 represents what we call the _cognitive coupling_ between the agent and its environment.

-In Lessons 5 and 6, we will discuss the question of increasing the complexity associated with these different levels of coupling.
+In Sections 5 and 6, we will discuss the question of increasing the complexity associated with these different levels of coupling.

 ## 4.4: The construction of reality in the developmental agent